Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-We identified the source WTP\,16aathhy as a candidate nova at a projected separation of $\approx 0.54^\circ$ ($\approx 7$\,kpc) from the nucleus of M31.
-The transient was first detected at $> 10\sigma$ significance in difference imaging for the NEOWISE observation of the field in 2016 July (MJD 57591.79) at a (host subtracted) magnitude of $W2 = 17.91 \pm 0.10$\,AB\,mag.
-The transient is coincident with an optical point source clearly detected in archival ground-based imaging and reported in Gaia\,DR3 at J2000 coordinates $\alpha =$00:45:13.47, $\delta = $+41:32:33.14.
-Given the lower spatial resolution of WISE, we use the Gaia coordinates of the optical source for the rest of this work.
-The optical source has no significant parallax ($\pi = 0.09 \pm 0.23$\,mas) or proper motion ($\mu_{\rm RA} = -0.17 \pm 0.17$, $\mu_{\rm Dec} = -0.10 \pm 0.21$) detected in Gaia DR3, arguing against its classification as a foreground Galactic star.
-Performing forced photometry at the Gaia position on the difference images, we find the IR brightening of the source to have begun in the first NEOWISE visit of the field on MJD 56674.19.
-We nominally adopt this time as the reference time for our analysis, and use the name M31-2014-DS1 denoting the onset year of the event.
-Although the exact time of the start of the IR brightening is not well constrained, our derived quantitative estimates are corroborated by the magnitude of the bolometric fading (by $\approx 10\times$) over $\approx 1000$\,d after the MIR peak.
+We identified the source WTP\,16aathhy (internal alphanumeric code in the database), initially as a candidate nova, at a projected separation of $\approx 0.54^\circ$ ($\approx 7$\,kpc) from the nucleus of M31.
+The transient was identified at $> 10\sigma$ significance in difference imaging for the NEOWISE observation of the field in 2016 July (MJD 57591.79) at a (host subtracted) magnitude of $W2 = 17.91 \pm 0.10$\,AB\,mag.
+The transient is coincident with an optical point source in archival ground-based imaging and Gaia\,DR3.
+Given the lower spatial resolution of WISE, we adopt the Gaia coordinates of the optical source.
+The optical source parallax is consistent with zero ($= 0.09 \pm 0.23$\,mas) as are the proper motions in the right ascension ($\mu_{\rm RA} = -0.17 \pm 0.17$) and declination ($\mu_{\rm Dec} = -0.10 \pm 0.21$) \cite{GaiaEDR3}, indicating it is not a foreground Galactic star.
+We performed forced photometry on the NEOWISE difference images at the Gaia position, finding the IR brightening of the source began in the first NEOWISE visit of the field on MJD 56674.19 (Figure \ref{fig:linearlc}), followed by a brightening by 50\% over the next $\approx 1000$\,d.
+We nominally adopt the time of the first NEOWISE visit as the reference time for our analysis, and designate the source as M31-2014-DS1 based on the onset year of the event and its subsequent identification as a disappearing star.
+The exact time of the start of the IR brightening is not well constrained.